Homepage look and feel

 Remove from Homepage content editor

 If your Homepage Custom HTML doesn't look like that in the samples above, your article lists are probably in the Homepage content editor.
-Go to the top-level Homepage option in the left navigation and use the editor to delete the article lists from the Homepage content editor.
+Go to Customize > Homepage and use the editor to delete the article lists from the Homepage content > Custom content editor.

-Learn how to build a homepage articles list that populates with articles assigned a specific tag, using an API Snippet.
+You can also build your own list.
+Our favorite approach to this is to build a homepage articles list that populates with articles assigned a specific tag using an API Snippet.
 It can be useful for setting up Frequently Referenced articles, Quick Links, and so on.

 Before you begin

 You must have at least one active API key in your account with ONLY GET permission to use this functionality.
-To retrieve / generate a KnowledgeOwl API key, have an account administrator go to to Your Account > API and create/verify that a GET-only API key exists.
+To retrieve / generate a KnowledgeOwl API key, have an account administrator go to to Account > API and create/verify that a GET-only API key exists.
+This feature is available on select plans.
 Refer to API keys for more information.

 Step 1: Create your tag and add it to articles